Francis Light: In popular culture

 In October 2019, co-commissioned by Adelaide's OzAsia festival and Penang's George Town Festival, a play was created and staged by Australian writer and director Thomas Henning in collaboration with Malaysian duo TerryandTheCuz, named Light.
-Rather than presenting a by-the-numbers historical retelling, the play explores the personal circumstances first of Light and his pivotal role in Penang's modern history, and then of his son William in Adelaide.
-The roles of the women in their lives are explored, as well as the geopolitical situation of the time which influenced the decisions of the elder and junior Lights.The life of Martina Rozells is also brought to life.
+The play explores the personal circumstances first of Light and his pivotal role in Penang's modern history, and then of his son William in Adelaide.
+The roles of the women in their lives are explored, as well as the geopolitical situation of the time which influenced the decisions of Light and his son.
+The life of Martina Rozells is also brought to life.
 The play is mainly about family, aiming to use Light's inner perspective to look at the world, and touches on "the values and notions of nationalism".
-Henning used the Mayo and Dutton collections at Flinders University for all of his research for the play.
+Henning used the Mayo and Dutton collections at Flinders University in Adelaide, South Australia for all of his research for the play.
 Henning sees William Light as an unfulfilled individual, despite all of his success; his life was "also lonely and drifting".